 Appellate Litigation Clinic

-The clinic caseload, both civil and criminal, includes cases involving federal agencies and exposes students to litigation in at least two federal circuits and the D.C. courts.
-The clinic has had four cases reach the United States Supreme Court on grants of writs of certiorari.
+In the two year period between Fall 2016 and Spring 2018, a total of nine students argued before federal circuit courts of appeal.
+The clinic won over half of the student-argued cases.
+The clinic also has had four cases reach the United States Supreme Court on grants of writs of certiorari.
 Over twenty students working on those cases had the opportunity to participate in litigation before the highest court in the United States before they were even admitted to the bar.